jkbhagatio/mini/paper/paper_outline.md

 - Methods comparisons in main results

-    - To do a fair comparison with MINI's main goal of unsupervised interpretable latent discovery, in this work we detail comparisons with paper-published methods that:
+    - To do a fair comparison with MINI's main goal of unsupervised interpretable latent discovery, we detail comparisons with paper-published methods that:
         1. Claim an interpretable latent space among their primary goals (as opposed to e.g. only strong decoding performance)
         2. Don't require multimodal nor trial-structured data
         3. Publicly share the application of their method to the Churchland MC_Maze dataset.